hillinhank/stocks-analysis/README.md

 Screenshots of ENPH: https://github.com/hillinhank/stocks-analysis/blob/main/ENPH-2017.png, https://github.com/hillinhank/stocks-analysis/blob/main/ENPH-2018.png

 ### Summary
-	-What are the advantages/disadvantages of refactoring code?
+	1-What are the advantages/disadvantages of refactoring code?
 -An immediate disadvantage for a newbie like myself is, one misstep can create other problems.
 I knew something had gone awry at the end of the module when adding colors to the 2017/2018 cells.
 I had to fix the code later to make up for this flaw and it became time consuming.
 -Another disadvantage is that the same lines of code ended up being duplicated multiple times.
 This admittedly may have been operator error.
 -The advantage is having good, palatable datasets for easy consumption and faster run-times.

-	-How do these pros and cons apply to refactoring the original VBA script?
+	2-How do these pros and cons apply to refactoring the original VBA script?
 -I think that some of my missteps could be avoided in the future with experience, and hopefully my process will become neater with time and practice
 -In refactoring the original VBA code, I think that my could have been more concise.
 -With the goal of having palatable data in mind, this can all still be seen as a success.
 In spite of some of the frustrations, the run-time was greatly decreased and the datasets match the intended dataset screenshots from the Module 2 Challenge page.